-4. It is very important that the bottom of the filter strip is in the isopropanol, but the green spot is not in the liquid.
-If the isopropanol touches the spot directly, the pigment will just dissolve away.
+4. It is very important that the bottom of the filter strip is in the acetone, but the green spot is not in the liquid.
+If the acetone touches the spot directly, the pigment will just dissolve away.

 1. Assign a band number

 for each pigment band - you should see greens, yellows, oranges..etc.